Studying is hard. Studying effectively? Even harder.

 - Lynn Lee, History, Yale University.

-The phenomenon Lynn talks about with accountability is actually rooted in research as studying and making decisions in front of a mirror or your reflection will make you more self-aware and better align you with your morals.
-(You can read more about this here!)
+The phenomenon Lynn talks about is actually rooted in research.
+Making decisions in front of your reflection will make you more self-aware and better align you with your morals (and of course, said decisions also include the decision to study).
+You can read more about this here!

 So the next time you find yourself getting distracted, whip out your phone, hit record, and see what happens.